yanagiba/swift-lint/Documentation/RuleConfigurations.md

 ```

-Later, you want to increase the threshold for NPath complexity and number of non-commenting source statement as well.
+Later, you want to increase the thresholds for NPath complexity and count of non-commenting source statements as well.
-In this case, if you write everything in one line,
+In this case, imagine if you write everything in one line,
 the code will looks messy.
 So instead, you can use multi-line comment this time:

 ```